 I understand that I need a Guest Certificate if I am personally not going for the holiday or if my family or friends are using my package without me.
 How much is the Guest Certificate Fee?
 How do I pay?

 Currently, the Guest Certificate Fee is USD50 / Euro45.
 You need to pay the Guest Certificate Fee when making the booking request.
-Credit card or e-card payment is accepted.
+Credit card, e-card payment and e-voucher is accepted.

 Can I bring guests along?